MohammedAl-Mahdawi/vue-computed-validator/README.md

         isMaximum([[1, 2, 3, 4], 2]) //return false
     ```

-- **isMinimum**: This rule expect two parameters for example string or array for the first parameter and number for the second one and return true if the first parameter has at least that number of elements/characters and false otherwise.
+- **isMinimum**: This rule expects two parameters for example string or array for the first parameter and number for the second one and returns true if the first parameter has at least that number of elements/characters and false otherwise.

     For example:
     ```javascript